 “it’s quite straightforward”

-At 8:30 pm Jess had butterflies and the sick feeling in her stomach again, she couldn’t stand the feeling of being alone and didn’t’ want to stay.
-But by 10:30 pm a new girl arrived in the dorm and asked her if she wanted to watch the fireworks going on outside – It was Year of the Pig and a lot of early celebrations were occurring.
-Bingo!!
+At 8:30 pm Culture Shock struck again.
+Jessie had butterflies and the sick feeling in her stomach, she couldn’t stand the feeling of being alone and didn’t’ want to stay.
+However, at 10:30pm a new girl arrived in the dorm and asked her if she wanted to watch the fireworks going on outside – It was Year of the Pig and a lot of early celebrations were occurring.
+Bingo!
 New friend.
-The following day the pair met another girl and they went on a Tour Book walking tour! -Amazing!
+The following day the pair met another girl and they went on a Book walking tour! – Amazing!